SPMNJ/spmnj.github.io/README.md

 # spmnj.dev

-This website is still a work in progress.
-Hopefully I'll finish it soon!
+This page is still a work in progress.
+If you are here for FYE please go to https://spmnj.dev/freshman